Lean manufacturing: Methodology

 This is a fundamentally different approach from most improvement methodologies, and requires more persistence than basic application of the tools, which may partially account for its lack of popularity.
 The implementation of "smooth flow" exposes quality problems that already existed, and waste reduction then happens as a natural consequence, a system-wide perspective rather focusing directly upon the wasteful practices themselves.

+Takt time is the rate at which products need to be produced to meet customer demand.
+The JIT system is designed to produce products at the rate of takt time, which ensures that products are produced just in time to meet customer demand.

 Sepheri provides a list of methodologies of just-in-time manufacturing that "are important but not exhaustive":